Frequently Asked Questions about Home Health Care

 People of all ages with acute and chronic health care needs can receive home health care services.
-RAVNAH programs span a lifetime, from prenatal to end-of-life care.
+BAVNAH programs span a lifetime, from prenatal to end-of-life care.
 You can count on state-of-the art home health care to meet your individual medical needs.

 - Older Americans who have health problems, but who want to maintain their independence in their homes with the support of a professional caregiver.

 - Patients of all ages who return home after surgery, and need care, supervision or assistance.

 - Patients who have complex treatments that require use of medical equipment and/or medication monitoring.

 - Mothers and newborns, home from the hospital after 24 or 48 hours who are in need of further education, support and clinical assessment skills of a trained nurse.

 - Young adults, recovering from accidents or injuries, who can manage on their own – if they know an experienced healthcare worker will be there when needed.

 - Mentally ill adults who need support to remain in the mainstream of their community

 - Adults who want their parents to have quality care at home.